tgirke/GEN242/static/custom/slides/R_for_HPC/NvimR.md

 To try out the following instructions, users want to log into their HPCC account via `ssh`, and then preferentially connect to a node by initializing an interactive `srun` session.
 The latter mimics the best practices for a real workflow but is not necessary for this basic exercise.
+If Nvim-R is not installed in as user's account then configure it with the `Install_Nvim-R_Tmux` command as outlined [here](https://girke.bioinformatics.ucr.edu/GEN242/custom/slides/R_for_HPC/NvimR.html#13).

 ```bash